OneNoteDev/OneDriveForBusiness-SetupPowerShellCmdlets/README.md

 ## OneDriveForBusiness Setup Powershell Cmdlets ##
-Tenant Admin Powershell Cmdlets to trigger the creation of OneDrive for Business sites and to grant tenant administrators administrative access to these sites.
+Tenant Admin Powershell Cmdlets trigger the creation of OneDrive for Business sites and grant tenant administrators administrative access to these sites.

 ### Before you begin ###
 Before you begin running the Scripts, review the following information about prerequisites: